 Even though the U.S. Constitution says that all Americans are free, and even after the Civil War and the Emancipation Proclamation officially ended slavery, the farming practice that took its place--sharecropping--was less a solution and more a new kind of slavery.

 How will the author of the article make the case that sharecropping kept African Americans from being truly free?
-Using the tabs below, read “Without Independence, Freedom Is Just a Word” one section at time.
+Using the tabs below, read “Without Independence, Freedom Is Just a Word” one section at a time.
 As you read, try to identify the supporting ideas developed in each section.

 On April 9, 1865, the Confederate general Robert E. Lee surrendered to Union forces.
 President Abraham Lincoln knew, however, that winning the Civil War would not be the end of the conflict between the northern and southern states.
 He understood that a “great task” would follow: to bring the southern states back into the Union and to rebuild them after the devastation of war.
 On April 14, Lincoln was assassinated before he could carry out his plan for Reconstruction of the South.
 With no plan in place, about four million African Americans, who went from slaves to free people overnight, were left with no means to support themselves.